Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Introduction

 An alternative family of methods, commonly referred to as predict-then-optimize, follows a two-stage approach: first, the conditional distribution of the uncertain parameters is estimated given the observed covariates; then, this estimate is used to approximate the expected cost and solve the corresponding optimization problem \citep{BertsimasKallus2020, ban2019big,kannan2024residuals,deng2022predictive}.
 Such two-stage approaches offer modularity and interpretability; yet, they risk suboptimal decisions when accurate predictions do not translate into good prescriptions—particularly when the loss function used in training is misaligned with the downstream cost.
 To mitigate this, recent work has focused on end-to-end training schemes that integrate optimization objectives with predictive modeling~\citep{bengio1997using,donti2017task,kallus2023stochastic,qi2021integrated,elmachtoub2022smart}.
-By taking into account the optimization task loss during predictive model training, these methods can yield stronger performance.
-However, they introduce new challenges, such as increased computational burden during training.
+These methods take into account the optimization task loss during predictive model training.
+However, they introduce new challenges, such as increased computational burden during training. { In addition, they have been shown to often achieve substantially slower regret convergence rates compared to the former non-integrated approach \citep{hu2022fast}.}